Holographic DC SQUID in the presence of dark matter: Introduction

 \section{Introduction}

-The quest for the dark matter in the Universe has been one of the most important topics of the current research in cosmology and physics \cite{ber18}.
+The quest for the {\it dark matter} in the Universe has been one of the most important topics of the current research in cosmology and physics \cite{ber18}.
 Contemporary astronomical observations of galaxies and primordial radiation endorse the fact that our Universe is made mostly (over 23 percent of its mass) of non-luminous {\it dark matter}.
 Several new types of fundamental particles have been claimed as candidates for {\it dark matter} sector.
 They are expected to interact with nuclei in suitable detector materials on Earth.
 It was claimed only by the DAMA collaboration \cite{ber98,ber13} that they observed modulation in the rate of interaction events which might be the trace of {\it dark matter} sector.
 Several groups want to reproduce the DAMA results but in vain \cite{cos18}.
+Recently the problem of {\it dark matter} identity and its detection has gained new impetus after the XENON1T experiment has reported the signal which source could not be explained \cite{xen20}.
+This discovery has sparked intensive theoretical investigations of various scenarios which elucidate the observed effect \cite{for20,bra20,bel20,bal20,tak20}.
 This situation triggers the discussion concerning the composition, interaction with ordinary matter, the self-interaction and the possible ways to discriminate between various models of {\it dark matter} \cite{masi2015}.